trutzig89182/Mastodon-Sociologists/README.md

 If you want to get in touch with other people maintaining an “Academics on Mastodon”-List, you can follow the group AoM_lists@a.gup.pe or enter the public Matrix space #AcademicsOnMastodon:riotchat.de.

+> Please be aware that this is by no means a professional project.
+Things may fall appart.
+It’s not very complex, though, and if you store your CSV file safely, nothing bad can happen.

 ## Documentation

 ### csv file